roomacarthur/winos_den/README.md

 + User account creation and management
 + Payment gateway - Stripe
 + Fully responsive
-+ Crud functionality for users to leave reviews on products.
-+ Admin product management
++ Product creation, editing and deleting.
++ Users can store billing information
-+ User posted content moderation for admin.
++ Anonymous review submission for newsletter

 ### Future Releases/Updates:

 + Stock management for Admin.
 + More in depth user profile customisation e.g. profile picture, rating scores,
 + Loyalty scheme for returning customer.
++ Sorting products within list view.
++ Page pagination.

 ## Structure

 As the platform will be user driven, the structure is based on allowing users to be drawn to products and offers.
-Users will be prompted with messages when a hard action has been made e.g. "successfully logged in", "Review Posted Successfully", "You have logged out".
+Users will be prompted with messages when a hard action has been made e.g. "successfully logged in", "Order processed successfully", "You have logged out".

-There Will be a news letter sign up promotion which will be located in different places from time to time but it will always have a constant place in the footer.
+There will be a link in the footer to navigate users to a newsletter sign up.

 + Header

     + Winos Den Logo
     + Desktop and mobile navigation
     + User Access
-    +

-+ Banner

-    + Promotional offers
+    + Search Bar.

 + Messages